Written By: Lawrence “LT” Tolman

 This extra fuel and heat can cause a few problems while on its way to the DPF, and first is diluted engine oil.
 Based on simple physics, not all of the fuel is able to make it out of the combustion chamber; there is always a residual amount which collects on the cylinder walls, and it will eventually drip down into the engine oil.
 Since diesel fuel has much less lubricity than a diesel engine oil, you don’t really want it in your oil, and if too much gets in there, it can cause bearing wear and excessive scuffing of the cylinder walls, and if left un-checked, the fuel in the oil could lead to a catastrophic engine failure.
 So, the first lesson of owning a 6.4 is to frequently check the oil level on the dipstick, and if you notice it’s too high, change the oil and filter.
 While Ford recommends six months or 10,000 miles, this can allow too much fuel to build up in the crank case, so it’s a much better idea to follow their “severe duty” schedule and swap the oil out every 5,000, just to keep the fuel dilution to a minimum.
 And it never hurts to run a premium oil like Schaeffer’s Supreme 9000 5w-40, which is formulated to operate in extreme conditions, especially like engines which use EGR and DPF.

 The frequency of regeneration varies with usage of the truck and the quality of fuel you burn, but usually once every fill-up the 6.4 will cleans its exhaust filter.
 However, this process cannot go on forever.
 Eventually, the DPF will lose its efficiency and will no longer be able to clean itself out with the normal regen process.
 Again, it depends on how the truck is used, but this happens at the soonest around 100,000 miles, but can be delayed until near 200k.
 When the DPF is starting to fail, the first sign will be much more frequent regens, which take a lot longer to complete, and a sharp decrease in fuel mileage.
-You could go to a dealership for a stock replacement, or even have yours removed and professionally cleaned, but there’s a great opportunity to upgrade to a better functioning alternative.
-The Bullydog Performance DPF installs right in place of your stock unit, will flow 21% more air, reduces EGT by 12%, reduces backpressure by 44%, and best of all requires fewer regenerations to keep clean.
-All these things together mean better fuel economy, less opportunity for fuel to build up in your oil, and a much happier, cooler running engine.
+You could go to a dealership for a stock replacement, have yours removed and professionally cleaned, or exchange it yourself with a quality unit from Alliant.
+Its a simple, bolt-in, no headache replacement that features a two year warranty.

 The cooling system is enormous on the 6.4, and for good reason.
 Since so much extra heat is generated by the emissions systems, there needs to be enough capacity to remove all that extra heat and keep the engine operating at the right temperature.
 Ford installed a massive radiator, and a cooler for about every other fluid system known to man.
 The engine radiator, however, has a big flaw: the aluminum core and plastic end tanks are crimped together, and the connection is sealed with an o-ring.
 While it works well for a while, over time the heat cycles and vibration from the engine will eventually cause a leak.
 The first tell-tale sign of a failing radiator will be small drips of coolant coming from the grille area, right behind the bumper.
 If you don’t catch the first warning sign, the low coolant light will eventually come one, and if you still don’t catch the issue, you’ll run the engine out of coolant, and cause some massive headaches.
 Parts-store radiators will be made with the same design, and even though they might come with a lifetime warranty, the problem hasn’t been addressed.
 A true upgrade would require eliminating the failure point, and Mishimoto has just the solution.
 They offer an all-aluminum radiator, and instead of a crimp, the tanks are welded directly to the core.
 It’s a 100% bolt in design and has a greater fin density which means it will pull more heat from the coolant, keeping your 6.4 running at the right temp, and leak free for a lifetime.